antmillar/latentSDF/README.md

 	 * Debug mode: off
 	 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-open this address in a browser to load the application.
+Open this address in a browser to load the application.
 The application is optimised to firefox, but should work in other browsers though the layout might not be optimal.

 Notes: